COSC3020/brute-force-sorting-ross223/README.md

 multiplying these together resulting in the runtime complexity is $\Theta (n*n!)$.

-The best case input would be an array that is already sorted as the program would only have to find one permutation of the array.
-This means that it would only have to run the first for loop once and the second one once as well, so the overall runtime would be $\Theta (n^2)$
+The best case input would be an array that is already sorted as the program would only have to check one permutation of the array.
+This means that it would only have to run the check function once, which results in a runtime of $\Theta (n)$.

 The worst case would be the program having to run through every permutation before finding the correct sorted list, which would result in the runtime complexity of